Al Bidda

 Al Bidda (البدع) is a neighborhood of Doha, Qatar.
-It was previously the largest town in Qatar in the 19th century, before Doha, an offshoot of Al Bidda, grew in prominence.
+During the 19th century it was the largest town in Qatar, before Doha, an offshoot of Al Bidda, grew in prominence.
 Al Bidda was incorporated as a district in the Doha municipality in the late 20th century.

 Qatar's Amiri Diwan (Presidential Office) has been based in Al Bidda since 1915, after being converted from an abandoned Ottoman fort.

 Etymology

 Bidda is derived from the Arabic word badaa, meaning "to invent".
-When the previously uninhabited area first became populated, a settlement was essentially invented, giving it its name.
+When the previously uninhabited area first became populated, a settlement was essentially invented, hence the name.

 History

-The earliest documented mention of Al Bidda was made in 1681, by the Carmelite Convent, in an account which chronicles several settlements in Qatar.
-In the record, the ruler and a fort in the confines of Al Bidda are alluded to.
+The earliest documented mention of Al Bidda was made in 1681, in a Carmelite convent's account which chronicles several settlements in Qatar.
+In the record, the ruler and a fort at "Bide" are referred to.